xiaoyang-sde/knowledge-base/docs/data-structures/02-defining-classes.md

 * Classes can contain not just methods, but also data, such as the `size` of each dog.
 * Classes can be instantiated as objects.
 For example, we will create a single Dog class, and then create instances of this Dog.

-Here's a Dog class which provdes a blueprint of Dog objects.
+Here's a Dog class which provides a blueprint of Dog objects.

 ```java
 public class Dog {